WELCOME TO MY WEBSITE

 I hold a B.A.
 (University of California at Santa Cruz, 1978, in Psychology, with highest honours), M.Sc.
 (L.S.E., 1980, in Logic and Scientific Method), and Ph.D.
 (University College London, 1987, in the History and Philosophy of Science).

 From September 2006 until September 2009 I was a Lecturer in Religious Studies at the University of Kent (Canterbury), where I taught in the MA programme on the Cultural Study of Cosmology and Divination.
 From 2002-2006 I was a Lecturer at the Sophia Centre, Bath Spa University, where I co-taught the MA in Cultural Astronomy and Astronomy.
-I am currently an Honorary Research Fellow in the Department of Archaeology and Anthropology at the University of Wales, Lampeter.
+I am a Tutor in the Sophia Centre for the Study of Cosmology in Culture at the University of Trinity Saint David.
+I am also the Editor of a new online journal, commencing in Spring 2017, The Ecological Citizen.

 I have reviewed books for History Today, New Statesman, The Guardian, The Independent and (most often) the Times Literary Supplement; appeared on two television programmes; and taken part in two programmes on BBC Radio Four.
 I also appear in interviews of two of the three extended New Line DVD’s on The Lord of the Rings.